aMMokschaf/KubeLinterBot/README.md

 3. Run **make build** in /KubeLinterBot/
 4. Run **./kube-linter-bot**
->1.
-Authorize with github in your browser on http://localhost:7000
+5. (Skip if you did step 2): Authorize with github in your browser on http://localhost:7000
 You can remove authorization in your github-account-settings.
-5. For every repository you want KubeLinterBot to watch, install a webhook (will be automated in future versions) here: https://github.com/[owner-of-repository-name]/[your-repository]/settings/hooks and set these webhook-options:
+6. For every repository you want KubeLinterBot to watch, install a webhook (will be automated in future versions) here: https://github.com/[owner-of-repository-name]/[your-repository]/settings/hooks and set these webhook-options:
 >1. **Payload URL**: Your kubelinterbot-server address